I am a cyclist, genealogist, soccer referee, grandfather (x6), and cancer survivor. And I have ridden 105,000* miles cancer-free.

 Today was a special day – the Alpine Loop Fran Fondo VIP Ride for top fundraisers.
 This event was on my calendar all year but as the time approached I did not feel well.

-Something respiratory.
-Tuesday and Wednesday was spent napping.
+I had something respiratory.
+Tuesday and Wednesday were spent napping.
 Nyquill was my best friend.
 I wasn’t feeling like a ride on Thursday but by 5:30 decided to try the Thursday Night Ride.
 It went okay.

 I had been targeting this event for some age group KOMs.
 Those were gone.
 My fitness was gone.
 It may have peaked in August with the ferry rides.
 I changed my registration for tomorrow from 100 miles to the Metric Century (65 miles).

-We met at the bike shop.
+Our VIP ride met at the bike shop.
 It was great to see Jeremiah and Erin as well as Robert, the founder of Cancer Journeys Foundation.
 We had nine riders for our VIP country ride.
-This are is nestled between the Blue Ridge Mountains and Skyline Drive to the east and the Shenandoah Mountains and the West Virginia state line to the west.
+This area is nestled between the Blue Ridge Mountains and Skyline Drive to the east and the Shenandoah Mountains and the West Virginia state line to the west.
 While technically the Shenandoah Valley, this valley is anything but flat.

 We rolled out and rode as a group.
 I was testing my fitness and failing.
-I’m not congested but never felt I could breathe.
+I’m not congested but never felt I could get a deep breath.
 I was short on nutrition this week – oatmeal was my dinner last evening.
 I needed to see how I felt for yet another decision.

-We had a flat in the group and I convinced Robert to ride ahead with me until the group caught up.
+As we rolled along, someone had a flat in the group.
+I convinced Robert to ride ahead with me and not wait for the guy fixing the flat.
 I told him we would soft pedal while waiting for them but of course, I meant we would ride normally and still be caught.

 The ride ended at the bike shop and registration tent.
 However, that was an hour away.
 I had ridden from the hotel and decided to ride back to the hotel.
 Normally I would ride back and then return by bike.
 But the climb back to the hotel drained me.
 I showered and then drove back to registration.

-At registration, I was asked to confirm the Metric course.
+At registration, I was asked to confirm that I was going to ride the Metric course.
 And I said to downgrade me again to the 38-mile route.
 If I had to I could ride the 65-mile route.
 But I would be going so deep on a depleted body that it would set my recovery back even further.
 I know things aren’t right because this is a ride I look forward to and I am dreading it.
 I need recovery which isn’t there.

 The challenge: Circumvent the Delaware Bay.
 The route was relatively straightforward.
 Go up through Delaware and return through New Jersey.
 Crossing the Delaware River by bike took some planning.